janmagnusdev/kito-danylo-website/README.md

 # Configuration

-remember to replace the `site` and other properties with your data in `astro.config.mjs`
+remember to replace the `site` and other properties with your data in `astro.config.ts`

 ## Authors ❤️